danikavu/Ableton-Drum-Rack/README.md

 You only need to create the database once.
 This should not take long.
 (Less than 1 min 373k samples)

 To create a sample database you need to provide the path to your samples folder.
 More specifically the ones you add via Ableton.
 Image below.
+(DRUM_SAMPLES_GIANT contains all my sample folders within for example)
 ![Image 1](./pics/directory.PNG)

 The database `ableton_samples.db` is created in the User folder.
 The table of the database is called SAMPLE_PATHS